MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/bot-copilot-handoff.md

 > [!NOTE]
 >
 > * Copilot handoff is only available in [public developer preview](../../../resources/dev-preview/developer-preview-intro.md).
-> * Copilot handoff is only supported in one-on-one chat bot.
+> * Copilot handoff is only supported in one-on-one chat with bot.

 Copilot handoffs are plugin-provided deep links that carry over chat context, enabling users to seamlessly transition their chat with Copilot for Microsoft 365 to your bot service.
 You can enhance your Copilot message extension plugin to hand off a conversation to your custom engine copilot to handle scenarios where specialized knowledge or actions are required, such as complex IT support queries, detailed product inquiries, or interactive order management.